Statute of Limitations on Credit Card Debt

 Wondering how long you’re liable for past due credit card debt?

-The good news is prior credit card debt cannot haunt you forever.
+• The good news: Prior credit card debt cannot haunt you forever.

-The bad news is numerous factors determine the end point of your liability, making things a little murky.
+• The bad news: Numerous factors determine the end point of your liability, making things a little murky.

 Statute Of Limitations (SOL): What It Really Means